Electricboots/ChalkMod/README.md

 ## IMPORTANT
  - For "the best user experience", you must use the 'official' Chalk Logs plugin together with Chalk Mod.
- - I offer no guarantee that this plugin works at all.
-Do not use this plugin on your Cove server if you are cannot accept that your server might freeze or crash or memory leak etc.
+ - I offer no guarantee that this plugin works at all, but I have been using on my own Cove server for about 3 weeks now and it's been working well.

 ## Installation